milaek/T9-Predictive-Text/README.md

 # T9 Predictive Text
- A program that reads the text content of a file as words, creates a dictionary mapping the words to their frequency, creates a Trie of said words, and then use both ot the above to predict from user input numbers as text what words they may be trying to access.
-The prediction accesses most common words via frequency in descending order.
+ A program that reads the text content of a file as words, creates a dictionary mapping the words to their frequency, creates a Trie of said words, and then uses both of the above to predict from user input numbers what words they may be trying to access.
+The prediction provides the most common words via frequency in descending order, including words that would use the user input numbers as a prefix within the word.
  This project was written as part of Udacity's Intermediate Python Nanodegree.

+ # How to Use
+ This program runs in the command line using python.
+In command line enter the project folder directory.
+Then using your OS appropriate command, run t9.py using python.
+The program will prompt the user for input.

 # Attribution
 The data set originally comes from [Google's NGram project](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html),